yiochen/myHugoBlog/content/post/jasmine-asym-matcher.md

 These are the requirement:

+1. An asymmetric matcher needs to be a function.
-1. The asymmetric matcher needs to be a function that takes two arguments.
+2. The asymmetric matcher needs to expose a field `asymmetricMatch`, which is a function that takes two arguments.
 The first argument is the test element (the one you wrap inside `expect`); the second argument is `customTesters`, which is [another way](https://jasmine.github.io/2.2/custom_equality.html) to achieve custom comparison.
 For the scope of this article, we will not use the second argument.
-2. The asymmetric matcher needs to expose a field `asymmetricMatch`, which is a function that takes one argument, the expected argument.
 3. You can provide optional reporting when test fails by providing a `jasmineToString` method.

 Let's say we need to test phone numbers, but the phone numbers we get are in different formats.
 For example (I am using American phone numbers), `123-456-7890`, or `(123)456-7890`.
 We can't simply `toEqual` because that will do string comparison and the two numbers will be considered not equal.